4KS WALZ AIRPORT, Kiowa, KS

 Location

-4KS WALZ Airport 4 miles NW of Kiowa, KS.
+4KS WALZ Public Airport 4 miles NW of Kiowa, KS.

 A No Fee Public Airport

-Last Inspection by owner was 10/01/2025, the grass is green and has mowing about every 10 days, overall in good condition, turf, grass, sod, no surface treatment, some gopher activity.
+Last Inspection by owner was 11/28/2025, the grass is brown and has about 2" of good sod base for the winter, overall in good condition, turf, grass, sod, no surface treatment, some gopher activity.

-Feed gain crop on both sides of runway, is +six foot high, will be cut for hay by late Fall 2025.
+Feed gain crop on both sides of runway, in round hay bails six foot high.

 DAY TO DARK Operations, Operational emergency night lights are non-standard strobes on at dusk to dawn.
 One windsock on oil tanks north of home site one new 8/1/2025, also the windsock on the silo is now shredded.
 New temporary windsock south end of field, near the 03 touchdown point.
 Tie down chains are in good condition, on the cement pad just north of the main hanger, welcome to use at anytime.
 LEFT traffic pattern, and watch out for 195ft tower FCC Tower number #1216715, numerous 50 to 100 ft wood poles, oil wells, grain silo/towers, and home site just east of the field.